Varshith-Poojary/voice-controlled-drone-esp32-teachable-machine/README.md

 ## Assembly Diagram

 Below is the assembly diagram of the drone:

 <img src="https://github.com/Varshith-Poojary/voice-controlled-drone-esp32-teachable-machine/blob/main/assembly.png" alt="assembly" width="600"/>

----

-## Assembly Notes
+#### Assembly Notes
 1. Place the MPU6050 at the center of the drone frame for accurate orientation sensing.

-2. Mount the ESP32 securely above the MPU6050 for clear communication and wiring.
-3. Attach ESCs and motors to the drone frame's arms, ensuring proper alignment of propellers.
-4. Ensure balanced placement of the Li-Po battery under the frame to maintain the center of gravity.
+3. Ensure balanced placement of the Li-Po battery under the frame to maintain the center of gravity.

 ---